HuyaneMatsu/hata/docs/topics/auto_completion.md

 # Introduction

-Auto completion is a great tool to improve command usability as it provides dynamic options for the user to select from.
+Auto-completion is a great tool to improve command usability as it provides dynamic options for the user to select from.

-Do you know how the choice parameter only has up to 25 options?
-An auto completed parameter can only **display** up to `25` options as well, however based on user input you can change the displayed options, theoretically allowing you to have infinite amount of options.
+Do you know how the 'choice' parameter only has up to 25 options?
+An auto completed parameter can only **display** up to `25` options as well, however based on user input you can change those displayed options, theoretically allowing you to have infinite amount of options.

 > A parameter cannot have choices and be auto completed at the same time.
-The same types of parameters can have
-> choices & auto completion, so string based, number and float ones.
+> Both of these support same types, which are: string based, integers and floats

 #### Decorator

-You may register auto completion function with the `.autocomplete(...)` decorator after adding the command.
+You can register auto-complete function with the `.autocomplete(...)` decorator after adding the command.

 ```py3
 from hata import BUILTIN_EMOJIS